 Natural climbing and balance challenges The seclusion has made the parish woodland exceptionally attractive to older young people seeking an area where they could be undisturbed by adults, and which they could make their own, and create their own structures and activities to enjoy.
-This age group has, in Caton with Littledale parish, met with remorseless antipathy by older adults, who unlike younger people, do not hesitate to complain to the Parish Council if young people are active near their properties.
-Unusually, these complaints are the main source of evidence to demonstrate that the parish woodland has for many decades been considered very special and valuable by older young people.
 The young people themselves have shown, by their actions and their initiatives in using the woodland, the special value of the parish woodland.
 1. Easy access, the lack of cultivation and low lying position of the woodland enabled unwanted materials such as corrugated iron sheets and other waste building materials to be taken or just left there, enabling young people to construct dens, some quite sophisticated, by and for young people (in the 1980's and 90's).
-A resident complained on grounds of mess, to Caton with Littledale Parish Council, which asked Lancaster District Council to remove the materials used which, although sympathetic towards older young people's needs, they reluctantly did.
 There is still evidence from this period, from corrugated iron sheeting in the water of Artlebeck.